myleslinder/analytics-plugin-drift/README.md

 This library exports the Drift plugin for the [analytics package](https://github.com/DavidWells/analytics).

 After initializing analytics with this Drift plugin, data will be sent to Drift whenever `analytics.track`, `analytics.identify`, or (optionally) `analytics.page` are called.
-For `analytics.identify()` this plugin supports secured identities, regular identities, or just setting user attributes.
+For `analytics.identify()` this plugin supports signed identities, regular identities, or just setting user attributes.

 ## Installation